My Name is Bill W. (1989) | MissLiberty.com

 Two recovering alcoholics establish Alcoholics Anonymous (AA).
-Based on a true story.
-My Name is Bill W. credits: [Dir: Daniel Petrie/ James Woods, Jobeth Williams, James Garner/ 100 min/ Drama, Biography/ Voluntaryism]
+Based on a true story. [ My Name is Bill W. credits: Dir: Daniel Petrie/ James Woods, Jobeth Williams, James Garner/ 100 min/ Drama, Biography/ Voluntarism]

+“This touching story serves as a great example of how ordinary people can and do solve social problems in a voluntary society.”

 This telling of the founding of AA is a case study in voluntary solutions to social problems.